-Want to dig deeper into using the wheel of the year in your practice?
-I’ve shared a few other blog posts about some of the eight Sabbats.
-Click the following links to learn more:
+Want to dig deeper into using the Wheel of the year in your practice?
+Here are three ways to learn more:

-Here are a couple of books I recommend: The Great Work by Tiffany Lizac and The Modern Witchcraft Guide to the Wheel of the Year by Judy Ann Nock.
+For a deeper dive into this topic, here are some of my favorite books about the Wheel of the Year: The Magical Year by Danu Forest, The Great Work by Tiffany Lizac, and The Modern Witchcraft Guide to the Wheel of the Year by Judy Ann Nock.

-I hope you find the wheel of the year as special and magical as I do!
-It has so many positive and powerful applications to bring life to your own sacred practices.
+I hope you find the Wheel of the year as special and magical as I do!
+It has so many positive and powerful applications to bring life to your sacred practices.

 Cassie Uhl is the founder and owner of Zenned Out, a jewelry company that handcrafts jewelry with meaning and provides a community that inspires a mindful and spiritual lifestyle.
 Cassie grew up with a open minded, astrology obsessed grandmother and a father that would take her and her sister star gazing in the wee hours of the night.
 These experiences shaped Cassie and Zenned Out into what they are today by bringing spirituality and astrology into the forefront.
 Cassie hopes to give spiritual souls a place to feel at home on the Zenned Out blog and offers handcrafted jewelry with meaningful symbols, powerful gemstones, and mindful quotes to enable people to wear jewelry that aligns with their souls purpose.